Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 In our first approach, we distribute all the matchups in one go and then obtain the entire tournament $A'$.
 Using $A'$ we then perform our ranking method.

-What if instead, we incrementally built up $A'$ in stages, applied our ranking method at each stage and then used the incomplete information to distribute matchups?
+What if instead, we incrementally built up $A'$ in stages, applied our ranking method at each stage, then used the incomplete information to distribute matchups?
 This would allow us to allocate matchups in a way that gives us more information compared to the non-iterative version.

 Here I'll outline the basic steps of our iterative matchup distribution algorithm.

-1. Generate a set of matchups (Create $E$).
+1. Generate a set of matchups.
+(Create $E$).
-2. If this is the first pass, skip to step 4.
+2. If this is the first pass, skip to step 5.
 3. Calculate a score for the skill of every student, based on the previous ranking $\preceq_{t'_{k-1}}$.
-4. Calculate a score for the skill of every matchup, based on the previous ranking $\preceq_{t'_{k-1}}$.
+4. Calculate a score for the uncertainty of every matchup, based on the previous ranking $\preceq_{t'_{k-1}}$.
 5. Assign matchups (Create $A$).
 If this is the first pass, then use the non-iterative matchup assigner.
 Otherwise, use the iterative one.
 6. Give matchups to students and ask them to mark (Obtain $A'$).
 7. Apply one of the ranking methods, RBTL, Kemeny...
 (Obtain the current ranking $\preceq_{t'_{k}}$).